Building A Text-Based Chemical Structure Rendering Tool With And For Claude

 Claude Code Integration

 This approach is the simplest: anyone who installs chemscii and copies CLAUDE.md can immediately use the integration with zero configuration.
-However, this approach is limited because it is directory scoped and Claude does not have direct access the CLI parameters.
+However, it is limited because it is directory scoped and Claude does not have direct access the CLI parameters.
 In addition, if we wanted to configure multiple tools it may become cumbersome to specify and manage them in a single markdown file.

 For detailed installation and usage instructions see the example.